nitrite/nitrite-doc/faq.md

 ## What is the performance of Nitrite?

 Nitrite is highly performant, though it heavily depends on the underlying storage backend implementation.
-A JMH benchmark of Nitrite for Java is available [here](https://github.com/nitrite/nitrite-jmh) where you can find its performance amongst various storage backends against Sqlite.
+A JMH benchmark of Nitrite for Java is available [here](https://github.com/nitrite/nitrite-jmh) where you can find its performance amongst various storage backends against SQLite.

 ## Does Nitrite support replication over network?